CIRALabs/CIRA-Secure-IoT-Registry/README.md

 ![L-SPARK Secure IoT DEv Kit](/images/LSPARKDEVKIT.jpg)

-L-SPARK has a program to write certificated directly on the eSIM TELUS Service Profile.
+L-SPARK has developed a script/program to write certificates (CERTs) directly on the eSIM TELUS Service Profile.
+We are leveraging this functionality for IoT application service provider provisioning.

 ![L-SPARK Secure IoT DEv Kit](images/eSIM.JPG)